andrewperrindev/adventofcode/day01/README.md

 zoneight234
 7pqrstsixteen
 ```
-In this example, the calibration values are `29, 83, 13, 24, 42, 14, and 76`.
+In this example, the numbers parsed out would be `29, 83, 13, 24, 42, 14, and 76`.
 Adding these together produces 281.

-What is the sum of all of the calibration values?
+The provided code should return the sum of numbers for a given input.